My editing process and what's included

 HEAD SWAPS: For any images that have the potential to be the perfectly posed and smiling shot, I will superimpose 2 pictures together to try and make a "perfect" picture!
 For instance, I love capturing your unposed, real moments, BUT I feel like I also need to try to get the shots where everyone is smiling and looking at my camera too; I will then try to make a composite, *as long as the lighting and posing are the same/similar*.
 A lot of times, I keep both of the images I used, plus the new image I created with them in your gallery.

-Lastly, I convert each image to black and white, then save those to your final folder too.
+After fully editing each email, I also convert them to black and white, then save those to your final folder too.
 For an Ultimate outdoor family session, I get 65+ edited images in your online gallery, but if you include black and whites, you get 130+ images!

 It takes me, on average, 15 minutes to edit each image, but I've found myself here and there, spending an hour on an image to try and make a composite look real.
 Depending on what I have to edit before your session, it could take me 1-2 weeks to edit your session, if you picked my largest collection.
 Usually, I edit in under 1 week, but I can get behind for reasons like, sickness in the family, family emergencies, power outages, mandatory evacuations, or scheduled vacations (which I let clients know about in advance).